-St. Joseph’s Healthcare System (SJHS) is an academic institution improving health through collaborative discoveries and innovation in patient care, education and research.
-SJHS fosters knowledge exchange across research and patient-care settings.
+St. Joseph’s Health (SJH) is an academic institution improving health through collaborative discoveries and innovation in patient care, education and research.
+SJH fosters knowledge exchange across research and patient-care settings.
 Faculty, staff, postdoctoral scholars, students, and physicians in the broader medical community engage in interdisciplinary efforts to incorporate this knowledge into clinical practice.